niharikasw91/webbrowser/README.md

-# hello-world README
+# README

-This is the README for your extension "hello-world".
+This is the README for your extension "hello-world" in web-browser version.
 After writing up a brief description, we recommend including

 ## Test your web extension in vscode.dev